Eashir/Empower/README.md

 # Resolve

 <p align="center">
-  <br><br>
-  <br><br>
   <img src="https://raw.githubusercontent.com/Eashir/Empower/master/Empower.png">
 </p>

-## HACKATTACK - QC Hackathon Project
+## HACKATTACK

-Based after the Five-Minute Journal, we chose to develop our app around the theme of Women Empowerment with famous quotes by Barbara Kruger etc.
+Based after the Five-Minute Journal, we chose to develop our app around the theme of Women Empowerment with famous quotes by Barbara Kruger etc

-We created a authentication system with Firebase using Swift, and a clean UI using Sketch + Storyboard
+We created a authentication system with Firebase using Swift, and a clean UI using Sketch + Storyboard during the 24-hour Queens College Hackathon